qapital/android-test-task/README.md

 | displayName    | String | Display name of user |
 | avatarUrl      | String | URL where the users avatar can be downloaded from |

 ## Testing
 We expect the task to contain unit tests.
 UI tests are also welcome.

 ## Design
-There is a sketch file showing how we would like you to display this list.
+There is a sketch file (or two png images) showing how we would like you to display this list.

 ## Submiting
 Just send us your code along with a description on how to run the app and the tests.
 If there is anything that you have not had time to complete or intentionally left out please reason on how you would implement it or why it was left out.